 - Armed & Delirious has nonsensical writing and bizarre-looking late-90s pre-rendered 3D graphics that can be fascinating to see.
 However, the weird and obtuse puzzles, items that require a Pixel Hunt to find, and backtracking across worlds spread throughout multiple CDs mean that it's better to watch a playthrough video from someone who has access to a walkthrough and cut out most of the backtracking rather than try and endure the game's flaws yourself.
 Plus, seeing someone else react to and try to explain what's going on is often worth a laugh.

-- The jump scares, bizarre characters, and surreal and intentionally schlocky nature of Baldi's Basics in Education and Learning make videos of gamers reacting to the latest weird character or mechanic added to the game as they try to avoid their ill-tempered school teacher widely popular.
+- Baldi's Basics in Education and Learning: The jump scares, bizarre characters, and surreal and intentionally schlocky nature of the game make videos of players reacting to the latest weird character or mechanic added to the game as they try to avoid their ill-tempered school teacher widely popular.

 - The Danganronpa games are extremely popular Let's Plays; in fact, the series gained a western fanbase (and eventual English release) because of a Let's Play on the Something Awful forums.
 This owes to the series' unique blend of Dating Sim and murder mystery, so it's fun to watch players solve the cases... and even more fun to watch players' inevitable despair when a character they get attached to dies or is a case's culprit (resulting in a Cruel and Unusual Death "execution").